skybert/skybert-net/src/webdesign/email-validation.md

-Before the advent of [HTML5](http://www.w3.org/TR/html5/), you would have to write a beefy function in JavaScript or load a 3rd party library to give you proper validation of user entered values, like email addresses.
+Before the advent of [HTML5](http://www.w3.org/TR/html5/), you would have to write a beefy function in JavaScript or load a 3rd party library to get proper validation of user entered values, like for instances, email addresses.

 HTML5 solves this by providing more legal values for the `type` attribute of the `<input/>` element.
 The browser uses this to give a